WW Recipe of the Day: Skinny Slow Cooker Marinara Sauce

 - cheesy: stir in grated Parmesan (at the end)

 - creamy: stir in a bit of cream or evaporated milk (at the end)

-Source: adapted from Fix-It and Forget-It Lightly Revised and Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker by Phyllis Good
+Source: adapted from Fix-It and Forget-It Lightly Revised and Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker (affiliate link) by Phyllis Good

 Watch Phyllis from Fix-It and Forget-It as she shows you how she likes to make her own slow cooker marinara sauce: